Summer BBQ: The Ultimate C&TH Guide

 You might also like...

-Wondering how to celebrate the sunshine this week?
-While inviting friends round is clearly not an option at the moment, those of us lucky enough to have a garden can still enjoy the delights of dining al fresco – and nothing says summer like a barbecue.
+The heatwave is in full swing, and what better way to celebrate than with a BBQ?
+New rules allow socially distanced meetings with friends, meaning those of us lucky enough to have a garden can enjoy the delights of dining al fresco with friends.
 Here are some top tips for stepping your BBQ game up a notch, from seafood grill recipes to the best sides and salads to serve.

 The C&TH Guide to a Summer BBQ